Jersey sign Exeter Chiefs winger Mark Foster on loan

 Jersey have signed Exeter Chiefs winger Mark Foster on loan until the end of the season.

-The 29-year-old is the second wide man to join this week after Connacht's Mark McRea moved to the club, who are bidding for Championship survival.
+The 29-year-old is the second wide man to join this week after Connacht's who are bidding for Championship survival.

 He has started just three LV= Cup games this season and been a replacement in one Premiership game.